Dow gains 1,000 points after U.S. and China agree to slash tariffs for 90 days

 "This is a textbook recovery after the market's waterfall declines." said Gina Bolvin, president of Bolvin Wealth Management Group in an email to CBS MoneyWatch.
 "Expect volatility as we approach the 90-day reciprocal tariffs deadline."

-Still, the Trump administration's success in striking a deal with China — which was viewed as one of the more difficult agreements to negotiate — paves a smoother road ahead for Wall Street investors.
+Still, the Trump administration's success in striking an agreement with China — which was viewed as one of the more difficult agreements to negotiate — paves a smoother road ahead for Wall Street investors.

-The U.S. reached a deal with the U.K. last week, the first trade pact to be announced since so-called "Liberation Day," when Mr. Trump introduced the 10% tariff baseline on most imports, which remains in place.
+The U.S. reached a deal with the U.K. last week, the first trade pact to be announced since so-called "Liberation Day."
+Mr. Trump introduced the 10% tariff baseline on most imports on April 2, which remains in place.

 "The market is going to take great comfort in the idea that there is a way forward and that all-time highs in the stock market are achievable before yearend," said Chris Zaccarelli, chief investment officer for Northlight Asset Management, in a research note.